Zeiko Lewis: New York Red Bulls

 Ahead of the 2017 MLS SuperDraft, Lewis signed a senior college contract with Major League Soccer.
 He was selected 17th overall in the 2017 MLS SuperDraft by the New York Red Bulls.
 Per league policy the terms were not disclosed.
-On April 1, 2017 Lewis made his professional debut for New York Red Bulls II, scoring the lone goal in a 1–0 victory over Richmond Kickers.
+On April 1, 2017, Lewis made his professional debut for New York Red Bulls II, scoring the lone goal in a 1–0 victory over Richmond Kickers.

 Charleston Battery

 After spending a season in Iceland, Lewis returned to the United States by signing with the Charleston Battery of USL Championship on 7 February 2019.
 In January 2020 it was announced that Lewis will remain with The Battery for the 2020 season.

 Sacramento Republic FC

 Lewis signed with Sacramento Republic FC on 22 December 2021.
+He left Sacramento following their 2023 season.

+Union Omaha

+On 28 March 2024, Lewis signed with USL League One side Union Omaha.

 International

 Lewis received his first international cap for Bermuda on September 2, 2011.
 He came on as a 77th-minute substitute for Nahki Wells in a 1–0 loss to Trinidad and Tobago in a World Cup qualifier.